SBreezyx/3DWorld/README.txt

 This project was part of a University of New South Wales course on computer graphics I completed in 2016s2.

-In order for it to work the latest JOGL jars need to be downloaded and extracted into a directory named "jogl" and linked with javac/java.
+Java used in the original version.
+C++ used in the redux. version.